ishisaka/nodeintellisense/README.md

 Node.js IntelliSense for Visual Studio
 ===

+##These are not maintaining!
+Please see [Node.js Tools for Visual Studio.](https://nodejstools.codeplex.com/)

 - Require VisualStudio 2012 / Visual Studio 2010
 - This project adds definitions for Node.js libraries to Visual Studio's Javascript IntelliSense.